rothexD/FAG-Board-Service/README.md

 Very fast startup

 ## 10 Dev/prod parity
-by building and releasing any commit to master to dockerhub we can reach that development goes to production fast
+By building and releasing any commit to master to dockerhub we can reach that development goes to production fast

 ## 11 Logs
 i log to console which is stdout